 The theme is very beautiful and of course lives from the outstanding artwork.
 Is the theme unique?
 Certainly not.
 Fantasy and forest themes are one of the trending themes in board games.
 Does it make the subject bad?
 Also definitely not.
 For this, Living Forest combines enough well-known elements in its own way, which, despite everything, makes the topic appear fresh and appealing.

 The absolute plus point of the game is the artistic design.
 The animals are beautifully designed in a mix of natural and imaginative style.
-The same goes for the ghosts, trees and tableaux.
-The colors are very present without being intrusive and everything seems to be made of one piece.
+The same goes for the ghosts, trees and tableaus.
+The colors are very present without being intrusive and everything looks "as if it were made of one piece".

 The symbols for the various elements are clearly distinguishable from each other and match the corresponding actions.
 After uncovering you have to get a brief overview of how much of which symbol you now have available.
 However, this is not a serious problem and cannot be attributed to the material, but rather to the mechanics.

 The thick cardboard pieces in the game are all of good thickness and should last a long time.
 The same can be said about the cards.
 Stacking the fire tiles next to the animal stacks of the corresponding level, which is usually suggested, is somewhat cumbersome, since the tiles are rather small and have a fire shape.
 The holders for the trees work very well for this.
 They help to keep “the table” clear.
 The number of trees printed there, depending on the number of players, is a good help for the construction.